sandrulino01/ctf-tools/http/multiprocess_proxy/README.md

 Install dependencies: You can check how [here](#Installation)

-You may check if everything is fine with -u parameter.
+You may check if everything is fine with -h parameter.
 Usage text should appear with no errors.
 ```bash
 sudo python3 multiprocess_proxy.py -h
 ```